How to Choose the Best Network Strategy for Your Practice: In-Network vs. Out-of-Network

 There can be ethical considerations regarding access to care, as the high costs associated with out-of-network services might restrict access for lower-income patients.
 This disparity can raise questions about equity and fairness in healthcare provision.

-Impact on Patient Access and Affordability
+Impact on Patient Access and Affordability: In-Network vs. Out-of-Network

 Being in-network generally enhances patient access to services, making healthcare more affordable due to lower out-of-pocket costs.
 Conversely, out-of-network providers may offer more specialized services with potentially better perceived quality but at higher costs to the patient, which can limit access and affordability.